purpleidea/flabbergast/flabbergast-manual.md

 This, however, only does a single layer of direct lookup, instead of contextual lookup.

-The predecessor of Flabbergast had an evaluation function and the use cases were either limited or insane–some users constructed entire tuples from strings, substituting supplied values into attribute names and values, even though better tools existed in the language.
-In general, it was use to bind tuples together in unrelated parts of the program.
+The predecessor of Flabbergast had an evaluation function and the use cases were either limited or insane–some users constructed entire frames from strings, substituting supplied values into attribute names and values, even though better tools existed in the language.
+In general, it was use to bind frames together in unrelated parts of the program.
 With a hypothetical `Eval`, it tended to look as follows:

     cpu_limits : {
        foo : 1.0